As the world battles to bring Covid-19 infections under control, more and more people are seeking information around the virus.

 - Things that are actually true (but you thought they weren’t) (35)

 - On Air: Webinars & media appearances by our staff (23)

 - Africa Check is part of the CoronaVirusFacts/DatosCoronaVirus Alliance, a collaborative project involving several non-partisan fact-checking organisations and coordinated by the International Fact-Checking Network.

-The project has been been tracking Covid-19 misinformation for months.
+The project tracked Covid-19 misinformation for months.
 To access hundreds of these fact-checks in more than 40 languages, click on here to the Database.
 You can also use the hashtags #CoronaVirusFacts and #DatosCoronaVirus on various social media channels.

 - We have also picked some noteworthy fact-checking work by others here: What others have fact-checked